wistia/wistia-open-docs/_posts/social-sharing.md

 {% post_image hashed_id: 'a2255839136f83fdde7f87dc924e5361404d8491', class: 'center' %}

+### Twitter Handle

+Want to make sure your videos always get the Twitter credit they deserve?
+Of course you do!

+If you'd like to associate Wistia account with your Twitter handle, just head into **Account Settings** and then click **Account**.
+Head up, you'll need to be logged in as the Account Owner to pull this off!

+Scroll to the Twitter Handle heading and enter your username.

+{% post_image hashed_id: '947b6123f5eb307133a58c586f8b286ce9392461', class: 'center' %}

+Make sure you scroll all the way down to the bottom of the Account page and hit **Save Settings**.

+Now any time anyone tweets one of Bobby's videos, his Twitter account will be reference.
+More Twitter follows for Bobby!
+Yay!

+{% post_image hashed_id: '84a23b87f9d693d5d56745ca8d60eb3880b808e7', class: 'center' %}

 ## Facebook

 {{ "Unfortunately, many of the features of Customize (such as Turnstile, Call to Action, and Captions) do not work inline in Facebook." | note }}